 If you want more specific details on the differences between WordPress.com and WordPress.org, check out this post where I break them both down and describe why I chose to go the self-hosted route.

 Without further ado, let's look at the five easy steps you'll need to make the move from WordPress.com to WordPress.org…

 STEP 1: Sign up for Web Hosting and get a Domain name

 First and foremost, you're going to need a domain and a hosting provider.
 If you already have both of those—you're ahead of the game!
 Feel free to skip this step.

-They're less than $2.92 / month, so probably cheaper and more reliable than BlueHost, GoDaddy etc… Hostpapa tailors their service to bloggers and boasts very close to 100% uptime, meaning that you (and your fanatic followers) don’t have to worry about your site going offline.
+They're currently $2.64 month with my link (above), so probably cheaper and more reliable than BlueHost, GoDaddy etc… HostGator tailors their service to bloggers and boasts very close to 100% uptime, meaning that you (and your fanatic followers) don’t have to worry about your site going offline.